awslabs/Renate/doc/examples/nlp_finetuning.rst

 =============

 Let us take a look at the :code:`renate_config.py` for this example.
-In the :code:`model_fn` function, we use the Huggingface :code:`transformers` library to instantiate a sequence classification model.
+In the :code:`model_fn` function, we use the Hugging Face :code:`transformers` library to instantiate a sequence classification model.
 Since this model is static, we can easily turn it into a :code:`RenateModule` by wrapping it in :py:class:`~renate.models.renate_module.RenateWrapper`.